 Crypto signals on Zignaly

-Similarly to Cryptohopper and 3Commas that have full-fledged marketplaces where people can buy signals or copy strategies from other traders, Zignaly added support for this feature as well.
+Similar to Cryptohopper and 3Commas which have full-fledged marketplaces where people can buy signals or copy strategies from other traders, Zignaly added support for this feature as well.

 There are three types of signals that providers can offer: